-

 - Skin is armored with strong dermal denticles, varying from flat to pointed and thorn-like.

 - Displays countershading, being grey or spotted above and very pale or white ventrally.
-The tail is slender and lacks any venomous barb.
+The tail is thick and lacks a venomous barb.

 Animal Fact